 EU Taxonomy screening

-Portfolio assessment and reporting under the EU Taxonomy — substantial contribution, DNSH and minimum safeguards per building.
+Portfolio assessment and reporting under the EU Taxonomy — substantial contribution, DNSH, and minimum safeguards per building.

 Our approach